Painting by Belynda Wilson Thomas

 To subscribe, comment, see archives or categories of posts click on the picture and scroll to the end.
 Please subscribe, comment, and share.

-If you purchase an item through the Amazon link I receive a small percentage of the sale through the Amazon affiliate program.
+Thank you to everyone that reads my novel Secrets and Silence and a special thank you to those that leave a review on Amazon and Goodreads.
+If you click on the picture below and purchase an item through the Amazon link I receive a small percentage of the sale through the Amazon affiliate program.